loftux/homebridge-teslafi/README.md

 "wakeupTimeout" | A value of 0 will not try to wake the car if it is sleeping.
 Default is 15, so if the car is sleeping, wait 15s after waking the car until command is committed.
 If your car is slow to wake up, add some time.
 If to long, HomeKit can time out and think there is no response.
 "tempUnit" | C or F, turns out HomeKit handles this, all is handled in C internally and your iOS settings will display matching your locale settings.
 "rangeUnit" | "km" or "miles".
 To be used when range display is added.
+"taggedLocations" | String array of named locations in TeslaFi.
+This will add an Occupancy sensor that trigggers whe TeslaFi has reported you ar at that location.
+You can add as many (reasonably) as you like.
+Must match the exakt name in TeslaFi.
+"No Tagged Location Found" is what TeslaFi use when there is no tagged location, this also works.
 "disable\<AccessoryName\>" | If you don't want to use a particular Accessory, you can disable it.
 See available options below.